ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/influenza_quantification/_index.md

 **How to cite the dataset:**

-Székely, A. J., Malmberg, M., Vargas, J., Mohamed, N., Dafalla, I., Petrini, F., Davies, L. (2021).
+Székely, A. J., Malmberg, M., Vargas, J., Mohamed, N., Dafalla, I., Petrini, F., Davies, L. (2023).
 Dataset of SARS-CoV-2, influenza A and influenza B virus content in wastewater samples from wastewater treatment plants in Sweden. <https://doi.org/10.17044/scilifelab.14256317>.

 ## Methods

 For most cities represented on this page, raw, untreated wastewater samples that are representative of a single day are collected by flow compensated samplers at the wastewater treatment plants (WWTP).
 Uppsala is the exception, where samples are collected daily, and then combined flow-proportionally into one composite weekly sample for the purpose of analyses.

 The viral genomic material from the freshly collected samples is extracted by the direct capture method, using the Maxwell RSC Enviro TNA kit (Promega).
-For detailed description of the method, please consult the following protocol:

 Absolute quantification of the copy numbers of the genome of influenza A and B viruses is performed by One-Step RT-qPCR using the Flu SC2 Multiplex Assay from the Centers for Disease Control and Prevention (CDC).
 To correct for variations in population size and wastewater flow, pepper mild mottle virus (PMMoV) is quantified using a modified version of the assay of [Zhang et al. (2006)](https://doi.org/10.1371/journal.pbio.0040003).
 PMMoV is an abundant RNA virus in human faeces and serves as an estimator of human faecal content ([Symonds et al., 2019](https://doi.org/10.1371/journal.ppat.1007639)).